wp-plugins/advanced-post-slider/readme.txt

 == Screenshots ==

 1. Templates and options
-2. Templates and options
-3. Thumbnail options
+2. Template one example
+3. Template one example
-4. Template one sample
+4. Template one example
-5. Template two sample
+5. Carousel & Ticker with template one
-6. Template three sample
+6. Template three example
+7. Template three example

 == Changelog ==